remotion-dev/remotion/packages/docs/docs/lambda/getrenderprogress.md

 ### `outKey`

-`null` if the video is not yet rendered, a `string` containi ng the S3 key where the final artifact is stored.
+`null` if the video is not yet rendered, a `string` containing the S3 key where the final artifact is stored.

 ### `timeToFinish`